nikolaDrljaca/extractor/docs/AppStructure.md

 In cases where necessary, `Dao`s can be composite -> they can take other `Dao`s as dependencies to encapsulate service operations on related objects.

+> It is recommended that composite DAOs make use of transactions.
+This can be provided via DI.
+Look at `TransactionProvider`.

 Example:

 ```kotlin